Amnesia: Rebirth

 Amnesia: Rebirth is a 2020 survival horror video game developed and published by Frictional Games.
 It was released for Windows, Linux, and PlayStation 4 on 20 October 2020, for Amazon Luna on 22 October 2021, and for Xbox One and Xbox Series X/S on 20 October 2022.
 It is the third installment in the franchise and serves as a sequel to Amnesia: The Dark Descent (2010).
-The game received generally favorable reviews upon release.
+The game received generally favorable reviews.

 Gameplay

 Like The Dark Descent, the game is played from a first-person perspective.
 The player assumes control of Tasi Trianon, who must wander through desert caves and ancient tombs in order to find the whereabouts of her companions.
 The game is dimly lit, and players must use light sources, such as Tasi's own fuel lamp, to see clearly and find ways to progress.
 Players can also scavenge matches, which can be used to light up mounted torches and candles.
-Players also need to solve various puzzles to progress in the game, and read the notes left by non-playable characters to know more about the story.
+Players also need to solve various puzzles to progress in the game, and read the notes left by non-player characters to know more about the story.

 Like the first game, Tasi's fear level would build up gradually.
 Fear would overwhelm Tasi when she walks completely in the dark, causing her to hallucinate and hear whispers in her head.
 Grotesque images will also pop up in the screen.
 Solving puzzles, hiding from monsters, and managing light sources can control her fear, preventing such from happening.
-The game does not feature any combat system and when Tasi encounters a supernatural creature, she could either run or hide.
-Unlike the first game, when the player is killed, the game would not reload an earlier save point.
+The game does not feature any combat system and when Tasi encounters a supernatural creature, she can either run or hide.
+Unlike the first game, when the player is killed, the game will not reload an earlier save point.
 Instead, it will bring the player a bit forward, allowing the player to skip the monster encounter entirely during the player's second attempt.